 3. Contraindications: As for tetanus and diphtheria vaccines; encephalopathy within 7 days after the previous vaccination against pertussis.
 Immunization should be postponed in severe acute illness.

-Pregnant patients should be vaccinated in every pregnancy, regardless of prior immunizations or the length of intervals between pregnancies, between 27 and 32 weeks of gestation.
+Pregnant women should be vaccinated in every pregnancy, regardless of prior immunizations or the length of intervals between pregnancies, between 27 and 32 weeks of gestation.
 In cases where there is an increased risk of preterm delivery, earlier immunization between 13 and 26 weeks of gestation may be considered.

 Adults with inadequate immunization records should be considered unimmunized and should be offered a 3-dose Tdap vaccine series, with the second dose given at 4 weeks and the third dose given at 6 to 12 months, followed by Tdap boosters every 10 years.